Titles

 Pink hues begin to meld with the sea haze along the beach as the sun sets over the site of the old high school, now replaced by common establishments.
 Two young women wait for a young man, circling a street corner on their bikes as another day begins to pass tonight along the beach.
 This area was once orange groves and oil fields as far as the eye could see.
 What now fills the horizon?
 Further inland, homes hide behind ten-foot brick walls, trying to remain in the shade.
 And, at the end of a long day of walking the hot pavement and breathing the fumes of individual liberty, a rare young man tells the tale of his false imprisonment and asks where the pier is - so that he can retrieve his backpack and dog.
 I tell him, follow along Beach Boulevard.

-Natures: Landscapes of Human Intent
+Natures: Landscapes of Human Intentions (Sharp Ideas)

 Middlescapes, Phillip Kalantzis Cope